OP-DSL/OP-PIC/apps/app_simpic/README.md

  * ~~`make hip_mpi`~~

 ## Configuration
-An example configuration file is provided in `OP-PIC/app_simpic/configs` folder.
+An example configuration file is provided in `configs` folder.

 This file can be used to change the application configurations such as number of steps in the main iterating loop (`num_steps`), number of cells per process (`ncpp`), number of particles per process (`ppc`) and other parameters included in the original SimPIC application.